Varian-MedicalAffairsAppliedSolutions/EthosROIOverride/README.md

 Burn DICOM RTSTRUCT contours into CT image pixels to generate derived “annotation baked‑in” DICOM series for review or system ingestion.
 This repository provides a browser/Electron implementation (`roi_override.html` + `roi_override.js`) and a Python desktop alternative (`roi_override.py`).

-Important: Not for primary diagnosis.
-Verify results before clinical use.
+Important: ## Not validated for clinical use.

 ## UI Overview